Welcome to the Wisconsin First Detector Network!

 The purple carrot seed moth (PCSM) is a relatively new insect to Wisconsin.
 It can be found on flower/seed heads of plants in the carrot family, so you may find it in your vegetable/herb garden.
 Take 10 minutes to watch this video to learn how to identify PCSM, keep an eye on your garden this year, and please let us know if you find this moth!

 72 Counties, 10 Reports Each

 The WIFDN County Challenge is live!
 You can complete the challenge by being the first person to submit an invasive species report in 2019 from your county.
-With 5 counties down, you still have 67 opportunities to complete the challenge!

 This year, WIFDN has an additional monitoring challenge in celebration of Wisconsin Citizen-Based Monitoring Network’s 15th anniversary!
 Our WBCM at 15 goal is to receive at least 10 reports from each of our 72 counties.
 You can get involved by submitting invasive species reports, reading more about the WCBM at 15 goals, and taking the WCBM at 15 Pledge.
 Track our progress at our interactive map by clicking the picture below!

 Right of Way Vegetation Management Workshops:

 July 17th, Kenosha County

 July 18th, Chippewa County